Princess Beatrice: Career

 During the summer of 2008, Beatrice obtained work experience as a sales assistant at Selfridges.
 She also worked unpaid in the Foreign Office's press office for a period of time.
-It was also reported in 2008 that Beatrice was interested in pursuing a career with the Financial Times website.
-Beatrice was the first member of the family to appear in a non-documentary film when she had a small, non-speaking role as an extra in The Young Victoria (2009), based on the accession and early reign of her ancestor Queen Victoria.
-For a while, she was a paid intern at Sony Pictures, but she resigned after the hacking incident which affected Sony Group in late 2014.
+It was reported in 2008 that she was interested in pursuing a career with the Financial Times website.
+Beatrice became the first member of the family to appear in a non-documentary film when she had a small, non-speaking role as an extra in The Young Victoria (2009), based on the accession and early reign of her ancestor Queen Victoria.
+For a period, she was a paid intern at Sony Pictures, but she resigned after the hacking incident that affected Sony Group in late 2014.

 In April 2015, it was reported that Beatrice had decided to move to New York City.
-By April 2017, Beatrice had a full-time job and split her time between London and New York.
-Known as Beatrice York in her professional life, she is Vice-President of Partnerships and Strategy at Afiniti.
-She is also in charge of an Afiniti programme to engage senior business chiefs around the world to support women in leadership.
-She works with the programme through charity endeavours and speaking engagements.
-She has also held positions with Scale AI and LionTree Asset Management, and founded By-Eq Limited, an advisory group working to enhance emotional intelligence during the rise of artificial intelligence.
+By April 2017, she held a full-time job and divided her time between London and New York.
+Known professionally as Beatrice York, she served as Vice‑President of Partnerships and Strategy at Afiniti from 2016 to 2025.
+As of June 2025, she is a strategic advisor for Afiniti.
+She also leads an Afiniti programme designed to engage senior business leaders around the world in supporting women in leadership.
+Her work with the programme includes charity initiatives and speaking engagements.
+She has also held positions with Scale AI and LionTree Asset Management, and founded By-Eq Limited, an advisory group focused on enhancing emotional intelligence during the rise of artificial intelligence.

-In January 2022, it was reported that Beatrice had lost her taxpayer-funded police security in 2011, supposedly after her uncle Charles (then Prince of Wales) intervened as part of a cost-cutting initiative.
-In 2025, Beatrice launched Purpose Economy Intelligence Ltd alongside Luis Alvarado Martínez, a Spanish-born executive who has worked at the World Economic Forum since 2021.
-She would serve as the director for the company which focuses on developing software for businesses and homes and offering management consulting services.
+In January 2022, it was reported that Beatrice had lost her taxpayer-funded police security in 2011, reportedly after her uncle Charles (then Prince of Wales) intervened as part of a cost-cutting initiative.
+In 2025, Beatrice launched Purpose Economy Intelligence Ltd alongside Luis Alvarado Martínez, a Spanish‑born executive who has worked at the World Economic Forum since 2021.
+She serves as the company's director, with the business focusing on developing software for homes and workplaces and providing management consulting services.